sankagee/MC_computers_API/README.md

 ## Step 2 : `cd MC_computers_API`
 ## Step 3 : Install Dependencies : `dotnet restore`
 ## Step 4 : Configure the Database
-Open the `appsettings.json` file in the MC_computers_API folder.
+Open the `appsettings.json` file in the `MC_computers_API` folder.
-Update the connection string to point to your SQL Server instance : Add Your Server Name and SQL Server
+Update the connection string to point to your SQL Server instance : Add Your Server Name in SQL Server

 `"ConnectionStrings": {
     "DefaultConnection": "Server=YOUR_SERVER_NAME;Database=McComputersDB;Trusted_Connection=True;TrustServerCertificate=True;"
 }`

 ## Step 5: Apply Migrations
 The backend uses Entity Framework Core to manage the database schema.

 To migrate the tables to your database: (Sample Data also Available (Seed Data))

-	`dotnet ef migrations add InitialCreate`
+	cdotnet ef migrations add InitialCreate`

 	`dotnet ef database update`

 ## Step 6: Run the Web API